The presidential debates, horrific as their results were, provided survivors everywhere with a strange, backwards gift.

 When friends and those who are supporting me first asked how it had happened, some wanted me to show them a metaphorical cup of abuse on the kitchen table, when the trouble was that the abuse and the bystander dynamics are the whole house.
 It took time, doing their own research, and a lot of deep listening by those who know me well, to understand what I was living through, especially in the long stretch of time when I had physiologically lost the capacity to speak at all.
 How can I explain that the harm is so large we are inside it, that – like the holodeck walls on Star Trek Next Gen – only once you bump up against it do you see how it was around us all along?

-The structural conditioning to disbelieve and not-hear survivors is massive and unseen until you ask for help, and bump up against it
+The structural conditioning to disbelieve and not-hear survivors is massive and unseen until you ask for violence against you to stop, and for those around you to protect you and name the violence, and bump up against the walls of conditioning to disbelieve survivors in this culture

 The unfortunate reality TV show that is this man’s face has a strange positive side effect: despite the horrors of this administration, when used the right way this experience can offer a way out of the double bind that survivors find ourselves in, where if we are kind and quiet and succumb we sacrifice our bodies and minds (that’s not a metaphor: the cost to survivors of this kind of abuse is loss of capacity to think, move, eat, sleep, speak).
 But if we speak up, those who care have to work very hard to understand us, because who could imagine a moral world created by a man like Trout?